MicrosoftDocs/cloud-adoption-framework/docs/decision-guides/resource-consistency/index.md

 For example, you can use a standard template to deploy a web server workload that contains two virtual machines as web servers combined with a load balancer to distribute traffic between the servers.
 You can then reuse this template to create a structurally identical set of virtual machines.
 The VMs have a load balancer whenever this type of workload is needed, and only changing the deployment name and IP addresses involved.

-You can also programmatically deploy these templates and integrate them with your CI/CD systems.
+You can also programmatically deploy these templates and integrate them with your continuous integration and continuous delivery (CI/CD) systems.

 ## Policy consistency